-It’s the middle of winter and summertime flowers are blanketing the hills of Dalat.
+It may be the middle of winter, but summertime flowers are blanketing the hills of Dalat.
 And the show is only just beginning.
-At the end of February, the spectacle peaks when thousands of imported tulips and daffodils burst into bloom.
+Moreover, at the end of February, the spectacle peaks when thousands of imported tulips and daffodils burst into bloom.
 I had the good fortune to visit this stunning city in January.
-So here is a window into the year-round perfect weather that is the ‘Little Paris’ of Vietnam.
+Below is a window into the year-round perfect weather that is the ‘Little Paris’ of Vietnam.

 WHY IS DALAT CALLED ‘LITTLE PARIS’?

 Located in the central highlands of Vietnam, Dalat offers a refreshing break from the country’s hot, steamy weather.
 With year-round cool temperatures, mist-shrouded valleys and a central, man-made lake, it could almost pass for a town in Switzerland.
 And an apt comparison that would be, as the city was originally built as a mountain resort by the French in the late 19th century.

 View towards the lake from the terrace of Dalat Palace

 Dalat earned the name ‘Little Paris’ for its wealth of French architecture.
-This includes broad boulevards and lakeside hotels and villas, remnants of the bygone Indochine era.
+This includes broad boulevards, lakeside hotels and villas, remnants of the bygone Indochine era.
 Still, the city remains distinctly Vietnamese.
 That is to say, there are plenty of outdoor markets, scores of motorbikes and an infinite variety of small, specialty shops whose colorful merchandise tumbles out onto the pavement.

 It should come as no surprise, then, that Dalat is considered a flower-lover’s paradise.
-And thanks to its temperate climate, Dalat can cultivate plants all year round.
-This has made it the main grower and supplier of flowers to the rest of the country.
-To illustrate, a quick glance around reveals thousands of greenhouses dotting the outskirts of the city.
+And thanks to its temperate climate, the city can cultivate plants all year round.
+This in turn has made the region the main grower and supplier of flowers to the rest of the country.
+Indeed, a quick glance around reveals thousands of greenhouses dotting the outskirts of the city.